tommai78101/IRCBot/README.md

 4. Save your plugin in `/plugins` folder/directory.
 5. Run "start.py"
 6. To reload your plugins, type `"/reload"` in the command prompt/terminal to reload all plugins.
+7. Type `/help` for all the information you need to know.

 ### Credits: